henryjw/knex-db2/README.md

 **Disclaimer: this library is under active development.
 Use at your own risk.**

 ## Description
 This is an external dialect for [knex](https://github.com/tgriesser/knex).
+Require

 ## Limitations
 Currently this dialect has limited functionality compared to the Knex built-in dialects.
 Below are some of the limitations: